Santiago do Escoural

-Santiago do Escoural, also referred to simply as Escoural, is a civil parish in the municipality of Montemor-o-Novo, in the district of Évora, Portugal.
+Santiago do Escoural, also referred to simply as Escoural, is a civil parish in the municipality of Montemor-o-Novo, in the district of Èvora, Portugal.
 The population in 2011 was 1,335, and 1,047 in 2021.

 It covers an area of 138.70 km^{2}.

 The Escoural Cave is located a few kilometres from the town and is known for its Paleolithic rock art and Neolithic burial site.

 History

 Human presence in the area of Santiago do Escoural dates back tens of thousands of years.
 The nearby Escoural Cave, discovered in 1963 during quarrying operations, contains Middle Paleolithic occupations (c.
 50,000 years ago), Upper Paleolithic engravings, and a Neolithic funerary chamber, making it one of the most important prehistoric sites in Portugal.

 The modern settlement developed around agriculture, livestock and traditional Alentejo rural activities.
 Mining of local geological deposits occurred intermittently during the 19th and early 20th centuries.
 In 1916, Escoural was elevated to the status of vila (town).